Sumaila-dev/Flight-Prediction/README.md

 # Flight-Prediction
 This project trains a machine learning model to predict airline fares, Arrival time, Departure time, etc.
-The project begind from the data extraction stage to the training of the model.
+The project begins from the data extraction stage to the training of the model.